LaxarJS/laxar-mocks/README.md

 This setup process includes
  - acquiring relevant assets (such as templates and stylesheets),
+ - providing configuration and services (such as the event bus),
  - creation of the controller and rendering at the right time,
  - publishing the initial lifecycle events.